CBMSO-L302/leish_web_app/README.md

 #### SSL Certificate Renewal

-Follow certificate provider's instructions and update paths in the Nginx configuration.
+Follow the certificate provider's instructions and update paths in the Nginx configuration.

 ## Troubleshooting